Best: Brain Entropy in space and time

 Launch BEst

-Warning: please take note that the " MEM: Max entropy on the mean" option is disabled when using volumic head model.
+Warning: please take note that the " MEM: Max entropy on the mean" option is disabled when using a volumic head model.
 Please use a head model based on the cortical surface instead (right-click on the condition > Compute head model > Cortex surface).

 The MEM option panel appears.
 You have the choice between 3 methods. cMEM is the standard MEM in the time domain. wMEM focuses on the oscillatory patterns by computing MEM in the wavelet domain. rMEM is dedicated in finding synchronous sources using continuous wavelets.